This post was last updated on March 13th, 2022

 - If you were to sing karaoke, what song would you choose?

-- If you could impersonate a character from a TV show, what would it be?
+- If you could impersonate a fictional character from a TV show, who would it be?

 - What is the last book you read?